M. S. Raju: Early life

-M. S. Raju's father Rayaparaju owned hundreds of acres of land in erstwhile West Godavari district of Andhra Pradesh.
-Rayaparaju sold all the properties there and migrated to Madras.
-Producer Arjuna Raju of Roja Movies is a cousin of his father.
+M. S. Raju's father, Rayaparaju, owned hundreds of acres of land in erstwhile West Godavari district of Andhra Pradesh.
+Rayaparaju sold all of their properties there and migrated to Madras.
+Producer Arjuna Raju, of Roja Movies, is a cousin of his father.
 Inspired by him, his father became a film producer and made five to six films.

 Career

 M. S. Raju was interested in films right from his childhood.
 After completing his education, he started his career in films with the help of a friend.
 He made a film titled Manavadostunnadu (1987) with Arjun and Sobhana in the lead roles.
 His father's good will helped him in getting financiers.

-He established a new production company called 'Sumanth Arts' named after his son.
+He established a new production company called 'Sumanth Art Productions' named after his son.
 The first film made on the banner was Sathruvu (1991) starring Venkatesh, Vijayashanti, and Kota Srinivasa Rao and directed by Kodi Ramakrishna.
 M. S. Raju himself provided the basic story idea of the film and Satyamurthy was roped in as a writer to develop the storyline.
 The film was also dubbed into Tamil.
 Sathruvu was commercially successful in both Telugu and Tamil.

 His next film was Police Lock-up (1993) starring Vijayashanti in a dual role.
 Police Lock-up also became a big hit.
 The Tamil dubbed version of the film was also successful.
 His next film was Street Fighter starring Vijayashanti with B. Gopal as the director.
 Street Fighter was a box-office disaster.